TransVault/documentation/onboard/configuration.md

 Once the agent has been installed (typically this would be the Exchange On-premises server which would act as the PowerShell host where the exchange management shell is located), you will be presented with various tabs.

 **Agent notes**: When installing the agent, it's important to highlight that you must have one agent per datacentre.
 The agent is also forest specific i.e. if you have more than one Exchange server in different forests in different locations, then each one will need its own agent.
-Likewise, in a cross domain scenario, this would also require multiple agents.
+A cross domain scenario this would also require multiple agents.

 ### Configuring Active Directory environment

-The Active Directory tab is where you will find all the settings and configuration required with regards to the On-premises Active Directory.
+The Active Directory tab is where you will find all the settings and configuration required with regards to the on-premises Active Directory.

 **Agent -** This is the server where the agent is installed.

-**Credentials -** The credentials are those of either the Exchange admin or domain admin.
+**Credentials -** The credentials are those of either the Exchange admin or domain admin account.

 ### Scheduled jobs

 Within the configuration section you can edit the list of scheduled jobs, and configure their settings as required.

-At the bottom of this tab you will see the scheduled job list, which are as follows:
+At the bottom of this tab you will see the scheduled jobs list, which are as follows:

 **GetAdGroupsAndMembers -** Gets all AD groups and members in a Domain.